oostern/cracl/README.md

 Parse the message and use contents
 ```
-// Verify type (confirms a non-empty message was receivd, and checksum is good)
+// Verify (confirms a non-empty message was received, and checksum is good)
 if (ubx::nav::status::type(m))
 {
   ubx::nav::status parsed = ubx::nav::status(m);